An In-Depth Look At Jungian Therapy

 Anima And Animus

 The anima is the unconscious feminine part of a man.
 For a woman, it's known as the animus, and it's the hidden male part.
-This is the original definition, anyway.
-In modern times, it's believed we have a little bit of both.
+Many Jungian psychologists believe that every man has some anima and every woman has some animus.
+In trans and other gender non-conforming people, this interplay grows even more unique.

 Jung divided anima and animus into two parts.
 He believed that the male side was judgmental, and the female side could be perceptive.
 Women could have a judgmental side, and men can perceive, in other words.

-We all have our hidden side, and it's us to find what that is.
+We all have our shadows, and it's up to us to find what they contain.

-This is a big aspect of Jungian therapy, as well as other therapies such as Freudian therapy.
+Psychoanalysis is a big aspect of Jungian therapy, as well as other schools of treatment, such as Freudian therapy.
 The analysis is how the therapist takes the known and combines it with the unknown.
 It's how they look for what behaviors and other emotions mean.
 A therapist may look at your dreams or your art pieces and examine them for their meaning.
 Even if you're unsure of their meaning, a therapist can help you.
 However, interpretations can be specific and subjective, and a therapist needs to realize that describing something is a complex process.

-Jungian psychoanalysis is a bit different from what Freudian analysis is.
-Freudian analysis believes that our repressed memories are connected to sexual instincts, while the Jungian form of analysis has no assumptions about the person.
+Jungian psychoanalysis is a bit different from the methods developed by Sigmund Freud.
+Freudian analysis states that our repressed memories are connected to sexual instincts, while the Jungian form of analysis has no assumptions about the person.
 There may be sexual desires, but a person may have other goals or fears they are repressing.

 Jungian therapy is a valuable tool, and if you're interested in it, or any other form of therapy, talk to a therapist today.